learn-co-curriculum/phase-4-deploying-rails-react-to-heroku/README.md

 the tricky parts of the deployment process yourself.
 However, it's helpful to have an understanding of this configuration should you wish to customize it or troubleshoot issues related to deployments in the future.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. Why does deploying the production version of our Rails/React app lead to routing problems?
+How can we modify our routes to fix the issue?
+2. How does adding a NodeJS build process to the `package.json` file help us?

 ## Resources